iamdivyasharma/Financial_Sentiment_Classifier_and_Analysis_Bert_FinBERT/README.md

-# **Financial Sentimental Analysis and Build Financial Sentimental Classifier using BERT and FinBERT by transfer learning and Traditional Alogrithms (TF-IDF, SVM, Logistic Regression )**
+# **Financial Sentimental Analysis.
+Build Financial Sentimental Classifier using BERT and FinBERT by transfer learning and Traditional Alogrithms (TF-IDF, SVM, Logistic Regression )**

 ABOUT THE DATASET
 The following data is intended for advancing financial sentiment analysis research.
 It's two datasets (FiQA, Financial PhraseBank) combined into one easy-to-use CSV file.
 It provides financial sentences with sentiment labels.